3.1.6 Court registered agreements, financial agreements & parenting plans

 - by revoking the existing parenting plan and making a further agreement which comes into effect when it is registered as a parenting plan (FL Act section 63D), or

-- by applying to the Family Court for variation to provisions of the parenting plan that have effect as if they were a child maintenance order (FL act section 63H and 66S).
+- by applying to the Federal Circuit and Family Court of Australia (Division 1) for variation to provisions of the parenting plan that have effect as if they were a child maintenance order (FL Act section 63H and 66S).

 A spousal maintenance agreement may be changed by: